LispEngineer/EthernetRepeater/README.md

   * FIXED: Delay the `_h` side by a cycle to align it with the `_l` and these two things are fixed:
     1. The data bytes for 1000 speed are properly aligned
     2. The RX_CTL no longer shows unexpected frame extension
+  * REFIXED: Use "clock inversion" on the DDR clock and you get the `_h` and `_l` together without latency.
+Not sure about timing implications.

 ### Hardware Bugs